Strengthening local organizations in coffee-growing communities.

-• Short-term aid does not solve systemic challenges.
+Short-term aid doesn't change this.
 Long-term partnership does.

 What Makes Our Approach Different